mysql/mysql-shell/ROUTING_GUIDELINES.md

 In this example, _Local and _Remote versions of a destination refer to the location of each specific Router instance.

-When bootstrapping MySQL Router, the `--conf-local-cluster` option can be used to specify the name of the InnoDB Cluster that is considered "local" to the Router (e.g., located in the same data center, region, or any other criteria relevant to your setup).
+When bootstrapping MySQL Router, the `--conf-target-cluster` option can be used to specify the name of the InnoDB Cluster that is considered "local" to the Router (e.g., located in the same data center, region, or any other criteria relevant to your setup).
 Consequently, Local servers are those located in the same data center as the Router, irrespective of whether the Cluster is a PRIMARY or SECONDARY one.

 ### Step 3: Add Routes for Read-Write and Read-Only Traffic